Interesting Things to do in Penang (George Town)

 Things to do in Penang - travel.joogostyle.com

 Located along the Weld Quay are Penang’s historical clan jetties, home to families of the various clans.
-Each of these century old jetty is named after a Chinese clan.
+Each of these century-old jetties is named after a Chinese clan.
 There were originally seven clan jetties, with one destroyed by fire.
-The Chew Jetty, straight down from Lebuh Chulia, is the most welcoming to tourist and has the most stilt-houses and longest walkway.
+The Chew Jetty, straight down from Lebuh Chulia, is the most welcoming to tourists and has the most stilt-houses and the longest walkway.

 Things to do in Penang - travel.joogostyle.com